 Ahh, lamb!
 A delectable meat that fills your taste buds with the delicate, soft and buttery flavour; An ambrosial taste of fresh meadows, sunny days and sweet clover all mixed into one bite.
 A good chef fixes lamb in a variety of ways, roasted, baked or seared, and any way it is fixed is delicious.
-Regardless, of the cooking process, every chef should choose a sauce to accompany the lamb.
+Regardless, of the cooking process, every chef should choose sauces to serve with lamb to set the dish off.

 The Modern Version of the Traditional Mint Sauce For Lamb